The Sneaky Ways Grocery Stores Hijack Your Brain

 Meanwhile, your “loyalty” data gets bundled, analyzed, and sold to marketers who now know your habits better than your spouse does.
 It’s not about customer appreciation.
 It’s about customer prediction.

-The real prize isn’t your loyalty.
-It’s your shopping history, repackaged and auctioned off in bulk.
+But the real prize isn’t your loyalty.
+It’s your shopping history, repackaged and auctioned off in bulk... to whoever will buy it.

 And the craziest part?
 You asked for it.
 You stood at the checkout, typed in your phone number, and said “Sure, track me forever for twelve cents off granola.”